jarun/buku/README.md

 5. **Update** or refresh **full DB** with page titles from the web:

         $ buku -u 0
 This operation does not modify the indexes, URLs or tags.
 Only titles, if non-empty, are refreshed.
-Any index other than 0 (passed without URL and tags) refreshes title for that index.
+Any index other than 0 refreshes title for that index.
 6. **Delete** bookmark at index 15012014:

         $ buku -d 15012014